-Community gardens are more than than just places where food is grown, they are transformative spaces where people socialise, learn, share and connect with nature and their local community.
+Community gardens are more than just places where food is grown, they are transformative spaces where people socialise, learn, share and connect with nature and their local community.

-Community gardens are more than than just places where food is grown, they are transformative spaces where people socialise, learn, share and connect with nature and their local community.
+Community gardens are more than just places where food is grown, they are transformative spaces where people socialise, learn, share and connect with nature and their local community.
 Community gardens are gardened collectively and can include individual, shared plots and common areas.
 Community gardens can be on public or private lands.

 In a community garden you can